 Energy is required to power the pumps and compressor in the system and its overall efficiency is measured using the coefficient of performance (CoP).
 The CoP shows that ground source heat pumps generate 3-4 units of heat for every unit of electricity used in their operation.
 By incorporating a renewable power source or using a green energy supplier, the production of any CO2 in the generation of heat for your home can be eliminated.

-Ground source heat pumps are renowned for high installation costs and The Department for Energy and Climate Change (DECC) suggests that a system typically costs between £7,000 - £13,000 in addition to the distribution system.
+Ground source heat pumps are renowned for high installation costs and Energy Saving Trust suggests that a system typically costs between £10,000 – £18,000 in addition to the distribution system.

 The payback period is dependent on the costs of the energy source it would be replacing, the specification of the system and the thermal efficiency of the house structure.

 Ground source heat pumps are primarily used for space heating and cooling however they can be used for water heating.
 Due to the lower temperatures they generate, they are usually only suitable for preheating with additional methods required to fully heat domestic hot water.